hageyahhoo/Agile2020/Agile2020.md

 - Clarify and share Mission and Milestone
     - Used them as the pointer of conversation (the same as User Story)

-- Product Discovery (PMCでやったもの)
+- Product Ownership at PMC
-⭐️要確認
     - [The Drucker Exercise](https://agilewarrior.wordpress.com/2009/11/27/the-drucker-exercise/)
     - User Story Mapping